How to make the best fail-safe playdough - in 12 different ways: step by step guide and video

 - 1 cup water (240ml)

-Keep stirring until the mixture has the firm texture of soft dough.
+Keep stirring until the mixture is coming together and has the firm (and hard to stir!) texture of soft dough.
 Turn out of the pan onto a plate or other hard surface.

 Allow to cool for a few minutes, then knead a little until you have a big ball of dough.
-If you want to colour your dough different colours, divide it into smaller, separate balls – as many as the colours you have.
+If you haven't coloured your playdough yet, divide it into smaller, separate balls – as many as the colours you have.

 How to make this playdough recipe in a microwave